Where we trained

 Together, we offer 35 classes per week because we each teach the style that they love the best.
 The joy and commitment our teachers have to the studio and to yoga translates to the best class for you.
 Each of us also has something particular that we love about yoga, which dictates the way we teach and our class plan.
 Even if we are teaching the same style of class, the class is different because of who we are.
 Here's a snapshot of what makes us unique.

 Sara's focus is on curiosity, both about the body and about how we can train our brains to be more focused and relaxed.
 She re-found yoga after being treated for breast cancer at 38 years old.
 Chemo, radiation, a double mastectomy and removal of lymph nodes left her unable to lift her arm and suffering from PTSD.
 Yoga made her strong physically and healed her body, but it also allowed her to make friends with her body again.
 While living outside of Boston, Sara delved into Iyengar Yoga which peaked her interest on focused anatomical work and alignment.
 After cancer treatment, understanding the biomechanics of yoga became her main focus as she started providing yoga therapy and training through Yoga Medicine.
 Her classes focus a lot on anatomy, she wants you to feel new muscles and learn how they work, but she also includes a guided meditation at the end of every class.
-Sara teaches restorative yoga, slow flow, anatomy based, and posture clinic.
-She also provides Yoga 101 workshops and is the owner of the studio.
-Sara is a Yoga Alliance 200 hr ERYT, trained through Kripalu.
+Sara teaches restorative yoga, slow flow, the details, and Myofascial release.
+She also provides variety of workshops and is the owner of the studio.
+Sara is a Yoga Alliance 200 hr ERYT, trained through Kripalu and will complete 500 hours of training through Yoga Medicine in October 2019 .
 Sara's yoga resume, Buffalo News Article, Channel 4 piece.

 For Allison, yoga is about bringing together the body, mind and spirit.
 Her classes are loaded with one-on- one attention that especially resonates with students who have lower mobility or love a gentle practice.
 Allison's experience as a dancer made the physical practice of yoga easy for her, which made her more and more curious about the underlying aspects of yoga philosophy and meditation.
 Her own experience with postpartum anxiety and her professional background as a mental health provider gives her the life and intellectual experience to bring layers of knowledge to her classes.
 At Shine she has spoken on how stress works and ways to prevent it, Yoga Nidra, and has lead our book club, diving deep into yoga philosophy.
-Allison received her 200 hr RYT certification from the Himilayan Institute.
-Allison is on maternity leave for the summer.
+Allison received her 200 hr RYT certification from the Himalayan Institute and is planning on completing her 500 hours through HI in the fall/winter semester 2019.

 Leigh was drawn to yoga as a form of exercise, but quickly went deeper.
 Her classes are like that too.
 She teaches complex poses with simplicity and clarity and her classes are challenging, but they are also all about you, how can she help you move deeper, get stronger, be fearless.
 As a philosophy professor at Buffalo State College, it is not surprising that Leigh is interested in yogic philosophy, what is more surprising is how she marries philosophy in a vigorous physical practice.
-Leigh teaches Vigorous Vinyasa, Advanced Vinyasa and Inversion workshops.
+Leigh teaches a variety of vinyasa classes, and both inversion and philosophy workshops.
+Leigh is a 200 hour certified teacher through Healing Waters.

 Christy, a pediatric occupational therapist for the Amherst School District, has been doing yoga her whole life.
 She started as a child, practicing in her living room with her mom.
 When she became a pediatric occupational therapist, she saw how effective yoga was in helping the kids she worked with reach their goals.
 Eventually she trained to teach other educators how to bring yoga into the classroom.
 Christy's unique biomechanical knowledge and understanding of how children's bodies move and grow makes her Kid's yoga classes unique.
-Christy teaches Kid's Yoga every Sunday, and this summer will lead the first day of our educator's camp.
+Christy is a recently certified 200hour yoga teacher through Shine Yoga.